trungvose/resizing-header-on-scroll/README.md

 Official documentation:
 http://getbootstrap.com/components/#navbar-fixed-top

-Let�s now take a look at our HTML markup.
+Let's now take a look at our HTML markup.
 The markup consists of a header with a logo and navigation, some sections with color difference only.

 ```html
 <!-- Navigation -->